-How to make pom poms with a fork…
+How to make tiny, adorable pom poms quickly and easily with a fork…

 For a crafter, learning to make DIY pom poms is as basic a skill as learning to use an x-box controller for a 10-year old.
 You can pick up this crafty skill almost immediately, and churn these suckers out about one every minute or so.